AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

         The per-object EM settings are a percentage that is **multiplied by** the EM in your filament settings.\
         ![](/images/EM-1.png)

-        2) Right-click the cube and select add settings > filament.\
+        2) Import the cube STL.
+Right-click it and select add settings > filament.\
         ![](/images/EM-PerObject.png)

         3) Check "extrusion multiplier" and click "okay".\